irina-nita/cms-test/README.md

 cmsuser@~/cms$ cmsResourceService -a
 ```
 [More info about resources](https://cms.readthedocs.io/en/latest/Running%20CMS.html)

+In your web browser, navigate to [http://localhost:8889](http://localhost:8889) and enter your admin credentials.

 After configuring a contest, you can manually add a user by using the web interface.